hawkular/hawkular-grafana-datasource/README.md

 Select the tenant.
 On Hawkular servers, use `hawkular`.

+Alternatively, you can select _Tenant per query_, in which case the tenant will be prompted for every queries while editing a chart in dashboards.

 Openshift-Metrics users must provide an authentication token.

 Note that if you configure both Basic Authentication and a Token, only Basic Authentication will be effective.